-Today is 28th March 2017, a few days before the reading of the national budget on 30th March 2017 for our country Kenya.
+Today is March 28th, 2017, a few days before the reading of the national budget on March 30th, 2017, for our country, Kenya.
 This year, the national budget is being read in March instead of the traditional June reading.

 - Recurrent expenditure – government wage bills, security, procurement.

-- Domestic loans expenses – retire loans, interest repayments, repayment of principal amounts etc.
+- Domestic loans expenses – retire loans, interest repayments, repayment of principal amounts, etc.

-- International loans expenses – retire loans, payment of principal amounts, payments of interest amounts etc.
+- International loans expenses – retire loans, payment of principal amounts, payments of interest amounts, etc.

-- Emergency funds – for drought, floods, fires etc.
+- Emergency funds – for drought, floods, fires, etc.

 - Savings – to caution our shilling from adverse effects of national and international financial performances.